stuartromanek/jquery.new/README.md

 # jQuery.new

-Lightweight plugin that creates and returns a jQuery element ready to go
+Tiny plugin that creates and returns a jQuery element ready 2 go

 ` var $e = $.new(settings) `